 Consultant salaries are a topic many readers are dying to learn more about.

-We’ve gathered the data from our own experiences, consulting colleagues, and public sources.
+We’ve gathered the data from our own experiences, clients who land offers, consulting colleagues, and public sources.
 They won’t be 100% accurate but should be pretty close.

 One resource we’ve found valuable is the Consulting forums at WallStreetOasis.